Skip to main content

 • to investigate fraud, abuse, harassment, threats, or other misuse of the Service

-If Peerakeet receives information that is subject to 42 CFR Part 2 on behalf of a customer, disclosures of that information are further limited by applicable law, contract, and the instructions of the customer or lawful holder.
+If Peerakeet receives information that is subject to FERPA, HIPAA, 42 CFR Part 2, or another regulated-data framework on behalf of a customer, disclosures of that information are further limited by applicable law, contract, and the instructions of the customer, institution, covered entity, business associate, Part 2 program, lawful holder, or other responsible party.

 Any disclosure of Part 2 records made by Peerakeet on a customer's behalf will be accompanied by the redisclosure notice required by 42 CFR 2.32 where applicable and as directed by the customer.